punz321/Movie-Recommender/README.md

 ### New Features List - (To be added)
 - ✅Add movie overview/description from TMDB along with the poster
-- ✅Show IMDb rating under each recommendation
+- ✅Show IMDb rating under each recommendationkjkn
 - Nice hover effects for web users